Best Food for Discus: What to Feed, Portions & Mistakes to Avoid

 Adjusting Diet With Age

-Older Discus fish benefit from senior-specific formulas with joint support, moderate protein, and easier digestibility.
+Older Discus fish benefit from senior-specific formulas with Immune and color support supplements designed for aquatic species

 Common Dietary Sensitivities in Discus

 Discus fish can be susceptible to dietary sensitivities, particularly given their predisposition to Internal Parasites, Hole-in-Head Disease (HITH), Gill Flukes.
 Signs of food sensitivity include digestive upset, skin irritation, lethargy, and changes in stool quality.
 For Discus with suspected food allergies, a veterinarian-guided water-quality and husbandry review can identify trigger ingredients.
-Limited-ingredient diets (LIDs) that use novel proteins such as venison, duck, or lamb combined with single carbohydrate sources are often effective.
+Limited-ingredient diets (LIDs) that use novel proteins such as spirulina, bloodworms, or brine shrimp combined with single carbohydrate sources are often effective.
 Avoid common water quality changes including wheat, corn, and soy unless your Discus tolerates them well.
 Probiotics and digestive enzyme supplements can also support gut health in sensitive Discus fish.

 Ideal Portion Control for Discus